o4oren/weatherpp/README.md

 	-h, --help		Show this help message
-	-p, --provider <PROVIDER>	Specify the weather provider name -a, --apikey <API-KEY>		Specify the weather provider's API key -u, --units <UNITS>		Specify "metric" or "imperial" - metric is set by default -s, --save-configuration 	Save passed arguments in configuration file
+	-p, --provider <PROVIDER>	Specify the weather provider name -a, --apikey <API-KEY>		Specify the weather provider's API key -u, --units <UNITS>		    Specify "metric" or "imperial" - metric is set by default -d, --default-location <LOCATION> Specify a default location to be used -s, --save-configuration 	Save passed arguments in configuration file

 ```